 Anaconda is a somewhat small city located in the state of Montana.
-With a population of 9,139 people and three constituent neighborhoods, Anaconda is the ninth largest community in Montana.
-Anaconda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 9,085 people and three constituent neighborhoods, Anaconda is the ninth largest community in Montana.
+Much of the housing stock in Anaconda was built prior to World War II, making it one of the older and more historic cities in the country.

-Anaconda is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anaconda is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Anaconda is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Anaconda who work in office and administrative support (11.32%), food service (9.39%), and healthcare (9.39%).
+There are especially a lot of people living in Anaconda who work in food service (12.22%), healthcare (11.19%), and office and administrative support (9.43%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.58% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Anaconda telecommute to their jobs.
+Overall, about 10.83% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Anaconda is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and German/Yiddish.